avikumart/HMS-python-code/README.md

 # HMS-python-code
-I am trying to build health management system to record and view health data
+I am trying to build health management system to record and view health data.